bmeviauac01/softwarelab1/docs/GitHub.md

 ## Questions and complaints regarding the final result

-If you have questions on concerns regarding the automated evaluation, use the pull request for communication with the instructor by asking questions via comments.
+If you have questions or concerns regarding the automated evaluation, use the pull request for communication with the instructor by asking questions via comments.
 To let the instructor know you have questions, please use `@name` [mention](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#mentioning-people-and-teams) in the PR comment.
 This will automatically send an email notification.

 ![GitHub PR asking questions](images/github/github-question-in-pr.png)